 Light sand with a wet sponge to eliminate dust and scuffing .
 Remove high spots using as few strokes as necessary.
 Clean sponge often.
 If dry sanding, use 180 grit sandpaper or finer.
 Avoid scuffing tape.

 If dust is generated wear suitable protective clothing including PVC gloves (AS 2161), Eye protection (dust resistant AS/NZS 1336), and a respirator (AS/NZS 1715 and 1716.Wash clothes regularly.

 FireCrunch will not be liable for incidental and consequential damages, directly or indirectly sustained, nor for any loss caused in application of these materials other than to the manufacturers specified instructions .
 Our liability is expressly limited to replacement of defective goods.

-Keep out of reach of children.
-For further health and safety handing instructions, refer to the Material Safety Data Sheets for these products.
+For further health and safety handling instructions, refer to the (SDS) Safety Data Sheets for these products.

 Yes.
 FireCrunch is not that dissimilar to fibre cement board when it comes to uses.

 FireCrunch has been trialled with budget tile adhesives and worked perfectly.

 No special tools are required to use FireCrunch.

 It can be sawn, drilled, screwed and planed just like timber.
 USING TIMBER TOOLS.